Feeds:

 TOXIC CONNECTIONS

-Unwittingly, many years ago, my involvement many years ago with such an individual caused me more trouble than I could ever have imagined, underscoring the fact that truth is indeed stranger than fiction on this subject.
-Happily I have extricated myself from the immediate clutches of the toxicity – but still carry with me the psychic scars of the trauma – something I have termed PTCS or “post toxic-connection syndrome” if only to remind me of what I lived through and survived.
+Unwittingly, many years ago, my involvement many years ago with such an individual caused me more trouble than I could ever have imagined, underscoring the fact that indeed, truth is stranger than fiction, at least on this subject.

 THE SYMPTOMS